ezequielrabello/focustimer2.0/README.md

 ### FocusTimer 2.0

 A projet suggested by RocketSeat!
+Thats so cool!

 In this project, I created a timer with some functions to help people who want to concentrate on their studies!